Young Americans: Retrospective reviews

 In later decades, Young Americans has been dismissed as a purely transitional record and an inauthentic excursion by an artist whose talents lay elsewhere.
 Others have criticised it for being inconsistent, and lacking strong songwriting and the musical cohesiveness of Bowie's other 1970s albums.
 Douglas Wolk stated in Pitchfork: "It doesn't have the mad theatrical scope of Diamond Dogs or the formal audacity of Station to Station; at times, it comes off as an artist trying very hard to demonstrate how unpredictable he is."
 Stephen Thomas Erlewine of AllMusic said that Young Americans is "more enjoyable as a stylistic adventure than as a substantive record".

 Some critics have viewed Young Americans as an overlooked album that occupies a troubled place in Bowie's discography, being sequenced between Bowie's Ziggy and Thin White Duke periods.
 Rob Sheffield opined that the album is "easy to overlook" because Bowie "did most of these robot-soul space-funk tricks better two years later on Station to Station".
 Mark Beaumont of The Independent argued: "Those rock historians who dismiss the album as a white elephant among Bowie's 1970s output [...] underestimate its significance.
 Because this was Bowie's first display of true fearlessness, rock's most celebrated shape-shifter attempting his first real post-fame metamorphosis."
 Others agree that Young Americans deserves a spot in Bowie's discography.
 Positive reviews of the album say that it has aged well, even being considered by some as a masterpiece of white soul.
 In 1991, Jon Wilde of Melody Maker argued that, like Bowie's other 1970s records, Young Americans was ahead of its time.
 The singer Bob Geldof said: "Young Americans is a fantastic soul record, but soul with something else going on.
 There's an edginess to it."

 Young Americans was voted Bowie's ninth best album in a 2013 readers' poll for Rolling Stone.
 The magazine argued that its style shift helped introduce Bowie to a wider audience.
 That same year, NME ranked the album at number 175 in its list of the 500 Greatest Albums of All Time.
+It was voted number 481 in the third edition of Colin Larkin's All Time Top 1000 Albums.
 In 2004, the critic Charles Shaar Murray voted it the 88th best British album in a list for The Observer.
 The album was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.